Makentoshe/Habrachan/README.md

 There are more complete documentation located in a concrete part of the project.
 Project has an open [Figma](https://www.figma.com/file/4UiTdPOp4XknPQ1dxPJXnR/Habrachan?node-id=9434%3A548) design for each application.

-For nearest roadmap you can check [this](documents/ROADMAP.md) document.